Information about local, regional and national groups and networks related to special education needs and disabilities.

 North Yorkshire SEND Information, Advice and Support Service (previously known as the Parent Partnership Service)

-Information about the SEND Information, Advice and Support Service (SENDIASS), along with general SEND advice and information, is available on the special educational needs advice and support page.
+Information about the SEND Information, Advice and Support Service (SENDIASS), along with general SEND advice and information.

 The network is open to all those in North Yorkshire and Teesside who are working with (or interested in learning more about how to work with) children and young people with Special Educational Needs and Disability, including music practitioners, workshop leaders, classroom teachers, staff, freelance practitioners, and carers.